 Intertwine Alliance Equity & Inclusion Cohorts engage organizations in an ongoing learning community focused on dismantling institutional racism in our sector.
-The program is a key part of The Intertwine Alliance's equity and inclusion strategy.
-The goal is to bring equity work to scale across a broad and diverse array of organizations through an ongoing peer-learning and support platform.
+The goal is to build capacity and to bring equity work to scale across a broad and diverse array of organizations through an ongoing peer-learning and support platform.

 Thank you to the U.S. Fish & Wildlife Service, the Oregon Community Foundation, The Collins Foundation and Columbia Bank for funding this important work through the years.